Home » English » Pronouns, Types, Rules & Examples

 (b) As a substitute for a singular noun already mentioned.

-Ex.-The weather of Hyderabad is far better than Chennai.
+The weather in Hyderabad is far better than in Chennai.
 (Wrong)

-The weather of Hyderabad is far better than that of Chennai.
+The weather in Hyderabad is far better than that in Chennai.
 (Right)

 FAQs